Infi-09/yoga-api/README.md

 This is the API.
 I have used in the [Yoga Recommendaton System](https://github.com/Infi-09/Yoga-Recommendation-System.git) to retrive the predictions outputs.

 ### Models
-Model used for prediction are - Support Vector Machine
+Model used for prediction are Support Vector Machine and Decision Tree

 ### Usage
 To run the repository , run the app.py